TommyTran732/Windows-Setup/Windows Settings/Windows Security.md

 Turn Force randomization for images (Mandatory ALSR) to "On by default".

 # Device Security

+## Core Isolation

+- Memory integrity -> Turn on
+- Firmware protection -> Turn on

 ## Security Processor & Secure Boot